-In May 1969, almost exactly 50 years ago, the Soviet planetary exploration space probe Venera 5 sent a lander into the atmosphere of the planet Venus.
-It was not the first such lander as they tried to land a probe in 1967 and were surprised by the far greater than assumed atmospheric pressure.
-Venera 5 was built to withstand 25 bars, which for comparison is 25 times the pressure on Earth at sea level.
+In May 1969, almost exactly 50 years ago, the Soviet space program made history.
+The planetary exploration probe Venera 5 sent a lander into the atmosphere of the planet Venus.
+It was not the first such lander as they tried to land a probe in 1967.
+At the time they experienced far greater than assumed atmospheric pressure.
+This had surprised them.
+Venera 5 should withstand 25 bars, which for comparison is 25 times the pressure on Earth at sea level.

 Venera 5 survived until 53 minutes and made it down until 18 km before the surface of the planet.
 The scientists monitoring the project were gobsmacked.
-If the atmospheric pressure on Venus was able to kill a lander designed to withstand 25 bars 18 km before it even reaches the surface, what must the real surface pressure be like then?
+The atmospheric pressure on Venus was able to kill the lander.
+It should withstand 25 bars 18 km before it even reaches the surface.
+What must the real surface pressure be like?

-They found out in August 1970 with Venera 7 which reached the surface and transmitted data for 35 minutes after landing.
-Average atmospheric pressure on Venus is about 92 bar.
-This corresponds to the aquatic pressure 910 meters under the surface in an Earths ocean.
+They found out in August 1970.
+Venera 7 reached the surface and transmitted data for 35 minutes after landing.
+The average atmospheric pressure on Venus is about 92 bar.
+This corresponds to the aquatic pressure 910 meters under the surface in an Earth’s ocean.

-Since ancient times, Venus was considered to be the planet of love.
+Since ancient times, Venus is being considered to be the planet of love.
 The ancient Romans called it the Evening star as it was so beautiful in the evening sky.
-Just imagine the shock of scientists to find out what a hellhole Venus actually was.
+Imagine the shock of scientists to find out what a hellhole Venus actually was.

 I was born in 1969 and I grew up with tales of space exploration.
-During my childhood, the plot of Venus being what it actually is thickened and while I was a teenager, a new term made it into the public conscience.
+During my childhood, the plot around Venus thickened.
+And while I became a teenager, a new term made it into the public conscience.
 Runaway greenhouse effect.

 You might ask now – why is this story about Soviet space exploration important to today’s energy world?
-It’s not by itself, but I consider it to be the origination story of what Climate Change is today.
-And if you don’t think that Climate Change is important to energy today, you really must have been living under a rock.
+It’s not by itself, but to me, it is to be the origination story of what Climate Change is today.
+And if you don’t think that Climate Change is important to energy today, you must have been living under a rock.

 I almost hear you say it: oh man, another blog post on Climate Change.
 Hasn’t everything been said?
 Ain’t this matter settled?
-Shouldn’t we just implement the solutions we know now?
+Shouldn’t we put in place the solutions we know now?

-Before the inner judgmental neurons fire, let me nail down who I am and where I stand with regard to the current Climate Change scare.
+Before the inner judgmental neurons fire, let me nail down who I am.
+And also where I stand with regard to the current Climate Change scare.

 - I am not a Climate Scientist